Find Grad Schools

 $60,933 Median Salary

 There are 172 schools in the United States where you can get your graduate certificate in public health.
-In recent years, the majority of the students getting degrees in this area were female, and 42% were from an underrepresented racial-ethnic group.
-Also, 9.9% of public health graduates were international students.
+This degree is more popular with female students, and about 38% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 10.6% of public health graduates were international students.

 Education Levels of Public Health Majors

-During the 2020-2021 academic year, 2,359 students earned their graduate certificate in public health.
+During the most recent year for which data is available, 2,212 people earned their graduate certificate in public health.
 This makes it the 7th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in public health at each degree level.